brminnick/GitHubReadmeRetriever/README.md

 ### Example

-To retrieve `GitHubReadmeRetriever`'s `README.md`, we'll use the following parameters:
+To retrieve this repo's `README.md`, we'll use the following parameters:
 - ownerName: `brminnick`
 - repositoryName: `GitHubReadmeRetriever`